thenativeweb/roboter/README.md

 If your application is using a nested directory structure, adjust `publicPath` to `/nested-folders/my-app-root`.
 If you prefer loading bundles via relative paths set `publicPath` to the empty string.

+The `client/copy-static` task will copy any additional assets into the `buildDir`.

 ```javascript
 task('client/copy-static', {
   src: 'src/static-content/**/*',